Structural Problems of Taiwan’s Labor Brokerage System

 by 共力研究社 (TPEC)

-The recent case involving Giant Manufacturing Co., Ltd., a major bicycle manufacturer, highlights this structural risk.
-Due to migrant worker debt, wage withholding, and restrictions on freedom of movement, the company was found by U.S. authorities to present indicators of forced labor, resulting in the temporary detention of its products.
+The glaring structural risks associated with the labor brokerage system were brought to the fore with the scandal surrounding Giant Manufacturing Co., Ltd., a major bicycle manufacturer in Taiwan [3].
+Due to multiple accounts of migrant worker debt, wage withholding, and restrictions on freedom of movement, U.S. authorities observed information regarding working conditions at Giant reasonably indicated forced labor.
+Following the publication of such incriminating evidence, the U.S. Customs and Border Protection issued a Withhold Release Order against all products manufactured by Giant.
 Although Giant later adopted a zero-brokerage-fee policy, the case underscores the entrenched low-wage structure, power asymmetries, and human rights risks inherent in Taiwan’s brokerage system, demonstrating the urgent need for systemic reform.